-What should I do if I find out that my child is using cannabis
+What should I do if I find out that my child is using drugs

-What should I do if my child is using cannabis?
+What should I do if my child is using drugs?

 Here are some approaches to try: